alexandrosnic/lonely_robot/README.md

 Lonely Robot is a minimalist homage to Chrome's offline dinosaur game.

 The name comes from the original "Lonely T-Rex" concept: a single character running through an empty world while offline.

 Here, the dinosaur is replaced with a minimal robot, but the same lonely, monochrome, side-scrolling spirit remains.

-## Obstacles

 Each obstacle represents a common robotics software or systems problem in a simple pixel-art form: